jstofel/Module2/README.md

-# SISBID
+# SISBID 2015 Visualization of Biomedical Big Data
-Notes for workshop
+Notes for SISBID 2015 Visualization of Biomedical Big Data

 # Module 2: Visualization of Biomedical Big Data